pquochuy/regression_forest/README.md

 The script main_forest.m gives a brief tutorial how to use the package for training and testing.
 If you got problems or questions regarding to this package, please email me at phan{at}isp.uni-luebeck.de

-If you use this package for your work, please cite the papers accordingly.
+If you use this package for your work, please cite the following paper:

+Huy Phan, Marco Maaß, Radoslaw Mazur, and Alfred Mertins, Random Regression Forests for Acoustic Event Detection and Classification, IEEE/ACM Transactions on Audio, Speech, and Language Processing (TASLP), vol. 23, no. 1, pp. 20-31, January 2015